tidalcycles/tidal-chocolatey/tidal/maintainer-instructions.md

 ## Overview
 Maintenance of the Chocolatey TidalCycles package includes any changes needed to a current package version and adding new versions.
 It also includes coordinating any work needed to update the packate dependencies.
-Making changes to a package includes updating the files in this repo as needed, then running the `choco` commands to create a package, test/validate the package, and push it up to the chocolatey environment.
+Making changes to a package includes updating the files in this repo as needed, clone the repo to your Windows env, run the `choco` commands to create a package, test/validate the package, and push it up to the chocolatey environment.
 Typically, the choco commands are run from a local Windows environment - a VM is really handy as validation may need to be run multiple times.
 It may be possible to do this from Linux or MacOS.

 Documentation: https://docs.chocolatey.org/en-us/create/
 - see the Quick Guide, but note that some important command line details and options are not covered